StefanNedelchev/barcode-detector-polyfill/README.md

 ## The problem

-The web [BarcodeDetector API](https://developer.mozilla.org/en-US/docs/Web/API/BarcodeDetector) is amazing because it's very easy to use and it works surprizingly well even with detecting muliple barcodes in a single image.
+The web [BarcodeDetector API](https://developer.mozilla.org/en-US/docs/Web/API/BarcodeDetector) is amazing because it's very easy to use and it works surprisingly well even with detecting multiple barcodes in a single image.
 However there is a problem with this API - [its current browser support](https://caniuse.com/mdn-api_barcodedetector) (or the lack of such, to be more precise).
 The current browser support can be summarized like this:

 - Mobile
   - Android - only Chromium-based browsers